 We’ve all been victim to hurt and abuse in varying degrees.
 Whether it is actively directed towards us, witnessed or acted upon by one’s self.
 Acknowledging and standing in the hurt is one thing, however holding on to that pain is what hinders personal healing and ultimately blocks you from feeling potential peace and happiness within yourself.
 When you play into the victim mentality long-term and allow negative energy to fester within you, you are also allowing yourself to perceive your external world in ways that invite fear, creating disharmony in current relationships and blocking potential relationships and experiences.
 Overall, sitting in this mindset is where you are inadvertently placing negative impact on your emotional wellbeing.
 Contrary to common belief, disengaging from compassion and forgiveness is where you are giving your power away to the people or situations that have hurt you, possibly giving them the reaction they intended upon you.

-I am obviously aware our negative experiences can vary significantly.
+Without a doubt the degree to which we experience negativity at any given moment varies from person to person.
 On one end of the spectrum, a stranger could say something unexpectedly in passing that triggers you or then there are the unfortunate events that are incomprehensible and sinister, deemed unforgivable to most people.
 I am by no means suggesting that a rape victim make excuses for her perpetrator and deviate from taking judicial action.
 What I am suggesting is that you do what you can do emotionally to propel yourself towards self-healing, giving yourself the opportunity to experience life the way you should and step back into your power rather than go down a path of self-loathing, depression, blame and isolation.
 No matter what we experience, we and only we have the ultimate control over what we allow ourselves to feel on the inside.
 Given that, the level of healing for each individual is subjective given the personal circumstances and progress relies on a great deal of inner-strength and self-determination.
 Whether it’s self-healing or professional help, the proactive step here is the direction towards healing which is the best thing you can do for yourself.

 From personal experience, below is some basic advice that may help you along your self-healing journey.